JYCabello/codurance-blog-posts/fp-primitive-obsession/article.md

     That's quite trivial in F#, as you have seen.
 1. First Class Collections ❌

-    The push to separate data and logic in functional programming
+    The push to separate data and logic in functional programming makes makes this point counterproductive towards FP.
+Still, the goal is achieved
 1. One Dot Per Line ✅
 1. Don’t Abbreviate ✅